A Good Man in Africa: Reception

+Film critic Jeffrey Lyons of Sneak Previews ranked the film number 6 on his list of the worst films of 1994.

 The film's director, Bruce Beresford, did not remember the film fondly:

 God, that was horrible.
 That was the worst film experience I ever had.
 It was cast wrong, the crew was all strange.
 We were filming in the wrong place.
 We filmed in South Africa, it was set in West Africa.
 Which is like shooting in Alaska when it’s set in New Orleans.
 And I realized that although the novel that it’s based on is terribly funny, it was very anecdotal.
 It had no narrative.
 I think on about the second day I realized it was never going to work, because the scenes don’t link.
 I thought, “I’m sunk!
 I’m never gonna get out.”

+Commenting retrospectively in 2023, William Boyd said of the film:

+What did make a difference is that the comedy vacillated between broad and deadpan, between something over the top and something quite dark and deadpan, and you can't do that on film otherwise you confuse the audience: is it a belly laugh or is it a knowing chuckle?"

 DVD release

 Focus Features released an Amazon.com exclusive DVD of the film on 11 January 2010.